An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Introduction

-Despite progress in applying GANs and diffusion models to climate downscaling, direct comparative studies between these approaches under consistent conditions remain limited, and the relative strengths and weaknesses of each method remain unclear.
+Despite progress in applying GANs, diffusion models and flow matching algorithms to climate downscaling, direct comparative studies between these approaches under consistent conditions remain limited, and the relative strengths and weaknesses of each method remain unclear.
 Recent studies by \citet{tomasi2025ldm}, \citet{schillinger2025enscale} and \citet{hobeichi2025applying} are among the few that have conducted such benchmarking, highlighting the need for further comparisons across different regions to assess the reliability and generalizability of these approaches, especially in regions with complex geography and diverse microclimates such as New Zealand \citep{sturman2006weather}.
-In this study, we compare a residual diffusion model, adapted from CorrDiff \citep[][]{mardani2025residual}, against a well-tested GAN from previous studies \citep{rampal2025reliable,rampal2024extrapolation}, using a comprehensive set of evaluation metrics that assess historical performance, future projections, and climate change responses over New Zealand.
-Our results show that diffusion models achieve performance comparable to that of GANs across most metrics, generating more plausible fine-scale fields with a better representation of spatial variability and fewer artifacts.
-However, results show that GANs can better preserve precipitation intensity distributions.
-Furthermore, GANs outperform diffusion models in predicting warming-driven changes in precipitation extremes.
-We show that diffusion models tend to underestimate such changes, suggesting they require specific tuning or constraints to capture these critical responses reliably.
-These findings provide guidance for selecting emulation algorithms and evaluation metrics, and demonstrate that new approaches like diffusion models cannot be assumed to reliably capture climate change responses, despite producing plausible ``realistic" predictions in the historical climate.
-This suggests that further development of such algorithms may be required when used in a climate change context.
+Building on earlier work that comprehensively evaluated GAN-based approaches for precipitation downscaling over New Zealand \citep{rampal2025reliable, rampal2024extrapolation}, this study extends the intercomparison to include diffusion models and flow matching algorithms across multiple configurations.
+These include residual and non-residual variants of each model type, as well as flow matching approaches using both Gaussian and Student-t noise priors.
+All methods are evaluated under consistent conditions using a comprehensive suite of metrics spanning spatial structure, distributional properties, ensemble dispersion and calibration, and climate change signals, providing practical guidance on model selection for applications ranging from climate projection to weather generation.